nokia/koredump/README.md

   Note that if `core_pattern` is set e.g. to `/tmp/core` or similar, the cores are written to container filesystem, and not visible via this tool.
 - Core file deletion not (yet) possible.
 (Host paths are read-only mounted into containers)
 - REST API can return errors during installation and upgrade, when the koredump PODs are being terminated or created.
+- systemd-coredump by default limits core size to maximum 2GB, larger core files are truncated.
+Increase the limit by setting for example `ExternalSizeMax=32G` in /etc/systemd/coredump.conf (or add conf file in `/etc/systemd/coredump.conf.d/`)

 ## API Documentation